zimmertr/Kubernetes-Manifests/cilium/README.md

 ## Summary

-Core is a collection of essential applications required to make TKS functional.
+Cilium is a collection of essential applications required to make TKS functional when using Cilium and Gateway API.

+:warning: **Warning** :warning: I no longer use Cilium due to [L2 Announcement issues](https://github.com/cilium/cilium/issues/26586#issuecomment-1891021144) so this is unmaintained.

 <hr>